Stormwater drains and sewerage

 The stormwater drainage network in Moreland is a combination of drains, pits, pipes, open channels and natural waterways.

-This network is a significant investment by Council.
-The ongoing development, management and maintenance of this network is outlined in the Moreland Drainage Asset Management Strategy (PDF 1Mb) or Moreland Drainage Asset Management Strategy (DOC 1Mb).
+The ongoing development, management and maintenance of this network is outlined in the Moreland Drainage Asset Management Strategy.

-Stormwater drains can be owned by individual property owners, Council or Melbourne Water.
+Stormwater drains can be owned by an individual property owner, Council or Melbourne Water.

 Each person or organisation is responsible for looking after and cleaning their own drains.